robvanaarle/battletank/README.md

 # battletank
-Small code contest framework for battling AI tanks
+Small code contest framework for battling AI tanks.
+Things are kept simple to have a nice code contest afternoon.

 Work in progress.
 Todos and ideas:
-* Timer for rendering
-* Buffered rendering
-* Multiple tanks:
-    * Different colors
-    * Interface showing all tanks and wins
+* Interface to select tanks, (re)strart and stop match
+* Better collision detection between tanks
 * Balance tank properties
 * API using sockets to control tank
     * Buffering moves